Aspergillic acid: Synthesis

 Other studies show that aspergillic acid can also be derived from one molecule of L-leucine and one molecule of L-isoleucine in Aspergillus flavus.

 Reactions

 When aspergillic acid reactions with iron trichloride (FeCl3), there is the formation of green cupric salt.
 This suggests that aspergillic acid is a hydroxamic acid derivative, which is also confirmed by the formation of deoxyaspergillic acid by dry distillation with copper chromite catalyst.

 Bromination of aspergillic acid followed by reduction with zinc and acetic acid gives a diketopiperazine.
 Hydrolysis with HBr yields a mixture of DL-leucine and DL-isoleucine.
-These reaction schemes can be seen below:
+These reaction schemes are presented here below: